Student Appeals Procedure

 Anonymous Complaints

-Complaints received anonymously will be recorded and considered, but action may be limited if further information is required to ensure a full and fair investigation.
+Complaints received anonymously will be recorded and considered, but action may be limited if further information is needed to ensure a thorough investigation.

 Equality & Diversity Policy